openebs-archive/openebs-docs/docs/deploycstor.md

    default                  1m
    ```

-   If you are using default cstor-sparse-pool, skip step 3 ,4 and 5.
+   If you are using default cstor-sparse-pool, skip step 3, 4, and 5.

-3. If you would like to create storage pool using external disks which are mounted on nodes , then create  a file called *openebs-config.yaml* in your master node and add below contents into the file.
-In this case, there are 2 disks per node is attached and creating  storage pool using these 2 disks per node as a striped manner.
-So a total of 6 external disks which is as result of 2 disks per node ,are mentioned in the below yaml file.
+3. If you would like to create a storage pool using external disks which are mounted on nodes, then create a file called *openebs-config.yaml* in your master node and add the following contents into the file.
+In this case, there are 2 disks per node attached and creates a storage pool using these 2 disks per node in a striped manner.
+Hence there are a total of 6 external disks i.e. 2 disks per node which are mentioned in the following yaml file.

    ```
    ---